 - the right team, that knows their responsibilities;

 - a solid plan for dealing with issues;

 - relevant metrics that need tracking and performance analysis;

 - the right tools for dealing with customer queries and issues.

 If you’re a small or mid-sized business, then you could use some free options.
 But an enterprise needs more advanced technologies.
 Having an automated customer support process can ease your work a lot.
 Practically, it can be a service such a help center or chatbot or any artificial intelligence, which will elaborate more at point 12.

 Think of this: happy clients that had a good experience will return, unhappy clients that had unsatisfactory experience won’t return and can spread the bad word about the company.
 Studies show that almost 13% of unhappy clients tell to over 20 people about their bad experience.

 Knowing what to say to your customers can be a daunting task.
-You can always improve your customer experience by providing excellent customer service, quickly offering answers, solutions and trying to maintain a strong relationship with your customers.
+You can always improve your customer experience by providing excellent customer service using the right tools, quickly offering answers, solutions and trying to maintain a strong relationship with your customers.